rohitroy-github/vite-ipfs-drive/README.md

 <h2>IPFS Drive (EVM Based)</h2>

-<b>This is a decentralized version of Google Drive for storing photos powered by blockchain and designed using Vite JS & Tailwind CSS</b>
+<b>This is a decentralized version of Google Drive for storing photos powered by Blockchain & IPFS.</b>

 <!-- Currently, the app is working on localhost using <b>Sepolia test network</b> and Alchemy. -->